carr0lls/react-es6/README.md

 // Watch and transpile client-side files from ES6 to ES5 npm run watch:client

-// Watch and transpile server file from ES6 to ES5 npm run watch:server
+// Watch and transpile server-side files from ES6 to ES5 npm run watch:server

 // Watch and start server